Abingdon Preparatory School

 Abingdon Preparatory School (known as Josca's until 2007, and informally known as Abingdon Prep) is an independent preparatory school in the rural setting of Frilford, near Abingdon, Oxfordshire, England.
-It is part of the Abingdon Foundation - a collective name for both it, and Abingdon School following a merger.
+It is part of the Abingdon Foundation - a collective name for it and Abingdon School following a merger.

-The school is a preparatory school receiving the highest rating of 'Excellent'; as well as meeting all eight areas of the compliance in the inspection undertaken by the Independent Schools Inspectorate (ISI) branch of the Independent Schools Council.
-Inspectors commented that "Pupils make excellent progress in the development of their knowledge, skills and understanding across the range of subjects".
+It is a preparatory school receiving the highest rating of 'Excellent' in inspections undertaken by the Independent Schools Inspectorate (ISI) branch of the Independent Schools Council.